Originate/exosphere/tutorial/part_2/part_2b/13_setup_scripts.md

 and send it to the service to be initialized.
 When they are finished,
-they send an `<app name>-<version>-set-up` message, after which they get shut down by Exosphere.
+they send an `<app name>-<version>-set-up` message, after which they get shut down by the Exosphere runtime.

 ## Release Strategies